pawarvidya/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 ### What can go wrong?

-* Due to manual deployment there are many errors in the code
+* Due to manual deployment there can be many errors in the code
-* Its high chance to miss any step during manual deployment.
+* There is high chance to missing step during manual deployment.
 * Code may work on one computer but fail on another.
 * Testing may be missed.
-* Configuration can be varries in the environments.
+* Configuration can be vary between environments.
-* Manual deployment takes more time to market.
+* Manual deployment takes more time to release the application.
 * A small mistake can cause deployment failure.

 ### What does "It works on my machine" mean?